SecureIdentityAlliance/osia/src/doc/03 - security.rst

   - ``read``: for read access to the data represented by the *resource* and managed by the *application*.
   - ``write``: for creating, updating or deleting the data.
-  - or another value, for specific actions such as match or verify that need to be distinguished from a general purpose read or write for proper segreggation.
+  - or another value, for specific actions such as match or verify that need to be distinguished from a general purpose read or write for proper segregation.

 Scopes should be less than 20 characters when possible to limit the size of the bearer token.